Here’s how to prevent someone from recording your phone call:

 Table of Contents

-- You Can’t Prevent Someone From Recording Your Call
+- How Can You Prevent Someone From Recording Your Phone Call?

 - The Reality of Modern Technology: Privacy Is Hard to Come By